 - Enables ETP to report access control events that include usernames and groups.
 The username and group name is also included in the Proxy Activity report.

 - Requires authentication or makes authentication optional to access AUP content.
 This setting is enabled in a policy.
 An ETP administrator must select an IdP to enable authentication.
 For more information, see Authentication policy.

 - Grants or blocks access to websites and web applications based on users or groups.
 You can allow or block access to all users or to specific users or groups that are associated with an IdP.
 The directories associated with the IdP make it possible for you to identify specific users and groups.
-When defining access control for an acceptable use policy (AUP) or for application visibility and control (AVC), ETP allows you to select the user and groups that are allowed to access content that’s otherwise blocked in the AUP.
-For more information, see Grant specific users or groups access to an AUP category.
+When defining access control for an acceptable use policy (AUP) or for application visibility and control (AVC), ETP allows you to select the user and groups that are allowed to access content that’s otherwise blocked.
+For more information, see Grant access to specific users or groups.